R0STUS/end-of-space/README.md

 # end-of-space
 Space Strategy game.
-Inspired by Pax Imperia
+Inspired by Pax Imperia.
+Create spaceships, capture planets, fight with other nations and win.